dankocevski/GRBModel/README.md

 Please refer to [Kocevski (2012)]: http://adsabs.harvard.edu/abs/2012ApJ...747..146K for a more comprehensive description of the GRBModel code.

-**Required Arguments**
+**Required Arguments**<br>
-Epk0_Source								- The initial source frame Epeak (Band et al. 1993)<br>
+* Epk0_Source								- The initial source frame Epeak (Band et al. 1993)<br>
-Luminosity0								- The burst luminosity in photons/cm2/s<br>
+* Luminosity0								- The burst luminosity in photons/cm2/s<br>
-alpha									- The low energy power-law slope of the Band function beta									- The high energy power-law slope of the Band function Tmax_Source								- The time of the pulse peak
+* alpha									- The low energy power-law slope of the Band function<br>
+* beta									- The high energy power-law slope of the Band function<br>
+* Tmax_Source								- The time of the pulse peak<br>

-**Optional Arguments**
+**Optional Arguments**<br>
-Time 									- An array containing the time axis data PhotonFlux_Detector						- An array containing the photon flux light curve in the detector's band bass EnergyFluence_Estimated 				- The observer frame energy fluence, estimated using the observed duration EnergyFluence_kCorrected_Estimated		- The observer frame energy fluence, estimated using the observed duration, but k-corrected to a standard band bass
+Time 									- An array containing the time axis data<br>
+PhotonFlux_Detector						- An array containing the photon flux light curve in the detector's band bass<br>
+EnergyFluence_Estimated 				- The observer frame energy fluence, estimated using the observed duration<br>
+EnergyFluence_kCorrected_Estimated		- The observer frame energy fluence, estimated using the observed duration, but k-corrected to a standard band bass<br>
-Epk_Observer_Int						- The initial observer frame Epeak (Band et al. 1993) Eiso_Bolometric_True					- The true bolometric isotropic equivelent energy Eiso_kCorrected_Estimated				- The isotropic equivelent energy estimated using the observed duration * (1+z) and a k-correction to a standard band bass
+Epk_Observer_Int						- The initial observer frame Epeak (Band et al. 1993)<br>
+Eiso_Bolometric_True					- The true bolometric isotropic equivelent energy<br>
+Eiso_kCorrected_Estimated				- The isotropic equivelent energy estimated using the observed duration * (1+z) and a k-correction to a standard band bass<br>
-Epk 									- An array containing the time evolution of Epk in the observer frame Fpk 									- An array containing the time evolution of the peak flux t90_count								- The T90 in count space t90_photon								- The T90 in photon space t100									- The T100 duration as determined from Bayesian blocks HR31_Photon								- The hardness ratio between channel 3 and channel 1 in photon space HR31_Count								- The hardness ratio between channel 3 and channel 1 in count space
+Epk 									- An array containing the time evolution of Epk in the observer frame<br>
+Fpk 									- An array containing the time evolution of the peak flux<br>
+t90_count								- The T90 in count space<br>
+t90_photon								- The T90 in photon space<br>
+t100									- The T100 duration as determined from Bayesian blocks HR31_Photon								- The hardness ratio between channel 3 and channel 1 in photon space HR31_Count								- The hardness ratio between channel 3 and channel 1 in count space